playsamay4/Viz2.0/readme.md

 ## Installation

 Go to releases and download the latest version.
-There's zipped versions for windows
+There's zipped versions for windows.
-If you're on linux/mac use the .love version.
-You'll need to install [LÖVE](https://love2d.org/)
+If you're on linux/mac use the .love version (You'll need to install [LÖVE](https://love2d.org/)).

 ## Usage